Portuguese Malacca: A Portuguese port in a hostile region

-Several attempts to remove Malacca from Portuguese rule were made by the sultan of Johor.
-A request sent to Java in 1550 resulted in Queen Kalinyamat, the regent of Jepara, sending 4,000 soldiers aboard 40 ships to meet the Johor sultan's request to take Malacca.
-The Jepara troops later joined forces with the Malay alliance and managed to assemble around 200 warships for the upcoming assault.
+The Sultan of Johor made several attempts to end Portuguese rule in Malacca.
+A request sent to Java in 1550 resulted in Ratu Kalinyamat, queen regnant of Jepara, sending 4,000 soldiers aboard 40 ships to aid Johor in taking Malacca.
+The Jepara troops joined forces with the Malay alliance and managed to assemble around 200 warships for the upcoming assault.
 The combined forces attacked from the north and captured most of Malacca, but the Portuguese managed to retaliate and force back the invading forces.
-The Malay alliance troops were thrown back to the sea, while the Jepara troops remained on shore.
-Only after their leaders were slain did the Jepara troops withdraw.
+The Malay alliance troops were pushed back to the sea, while the Jepara troops remained on shore, withdrawing only after their leaders were killed.
 The battle continued on the beach and in the sea resulting in more than 2,000 Jepara soldiers being killed.
-A storm stranded two Jepara ships on the shore of Malacca, and they fell prey to the Portuguese.
+A storm stranded two Jepara ships on the shore of Malacca where they were attacked by the Portuguese.
 Fewer than half of the Jepara soldiers managed to leave Malacca.

-In 1567, Prince Husain Ali I Riayat Syah from the Sultanate of Aceh launched a naval attack to oust the Portuguese from Malacca, but this once again ended in failure.
-In 1574 a combined attack from Aceh Sultanate and Javanese Jepara tried again to capture Malacca from the Portuguese, but ended in failure due to poor coordination.
+In 1568, Prince Husain Ali I Riayat Syah from the Sultanate of Aceh launched a naval attack to oust the Portuguese from Malacca, but was met with failure.
+In 1574 a combined attack from the Aceh Sultanate and the Javanese Jepara tried again to capture Malacca from the Portuguese, but ended in failure due to poor coordination.

 Competition from other ports such as Johor saw Asian traders bypass Malacca and the city began to decline as a trading port.
 Rather than achieving their ambition of dominating it, the Portuguese had fundamentally disrupted the organisation of the Asian trade network.
-Rather than a centralised port of exchange of Asian wealth exchange, or a Malay state to police the Strait of Malacca that made it safe for commercial traffic, trade was now scattered over a number of ports amongst bitter warfare in the Straits.
+Rather than being a centralised port of regional exchange, and having been made an authority to police the Strait of Malacca that ensured safety for commercial traffic, trade was instead scattered over a number of ports that experienced warfare among each other.